codepath/android_guides/Configuring-ProGuard.md

 Running the `dex2jar` file directly on an APK file should convert it to a `.jar` file.
 You can download [JD-GUI](http://jd.benow.ca/) and open this newly created file to review the Java class files.
 The UI allows you to double-check whether certain annotations were removed and whether certain classes were kept in the final compilation.

+**Since Android Studio 3.0 release** there is an APK Analyzer tool which can view dex files and also helps to debug Proguard related changes.
+See here for more details https://developer.android.com/studio/build/apk-analyzer.html

 ### References